GenerateNU/arenius/backend/internal/README.md

 ## Emissions Factors

-GET `/emissions-factor`
+GET `/emissions-factor/:companyId`
     - returns all emissions factors, structured as a list of categories, each with a name and its list of emission factors.
+The first category is the company's "favorites"

 PATCH `/emissions-factor/populate`
     - populates emissions factors table